 The loco and tender are based on the blue version .
 They are listed as 1/55th on the packaging so a decent size .First up was to clad the loco piece in a balsa frame and then plasticard .
 I also raided my grandsons little used Lego stash for some useful pieces to make the smoke stack .
 I used some nicely shaped notice board pins to make the buffers as well.

 The main fighting carriage is based on a couple of 00 gauge bogie sets that have lain in the stash for more years than I can remember.
 A result to find a use .
-These were attached to a 4mm balsa base which I can the build on .
+These were attached to a 4mm balsa base which I can then build on .
 The Lego was used to form a large rectangle to sit on the base with space for the gun .
 This is then clad in 2mm MDF rectangles , again from the basing stash .
-I added magnets flatbed and base of the gun to be able make to swap out for other items .
+I added 5mm circle magnet to the flatbed and base of the gun to be able to swap out for other items .
 The gun turret was made from a 60mm across flats Octoganal MDF top and bottom with 20 x 40 bases upright at the flats.
 The gun was made from brass tubing and held in place with milliput.
 I filled the upright gaps in with 6mm Tamiya masking tape .
 This was then run around the turret at the top and bottom .
-Another couple of pieces added the top to create an observation cupola .
+Another couple of Lego pieces added the top to create an observation cupola .

 ![]() |